Standard Oil scientists would patent a process they invented called thermal cracking.

 Beginning in the 1890s, the Whiting refinery of Standard Oil Company of Indiana first produced kerosene for lamps and later gasoline for autos to meet growing consumer demand.

 Seventeen miles east of Chicago, Standard Oil Company of New Jersey began construction on a massive refinery complex in early May 1889.

-Using advanced refining processes introduced by John D. Rockefeller, it will become the largest in the United States.
+Using advanced refining processes introduced by John D. Rockefeller, it would become the largest in the United States.
 Today, the 1,400-acre complex is owned by BP.

 About one month after construction of the then 235-acre refinery began, Rockefeller established a locally based subsidiary by incorporating Standard Oil Company of Indiana on June 18, 1889.
 The new company began processing oil at its Whiting refinery within a year.
 The Indiana refinery processed a sulfurous “sour crude” from the Lima, Ohio, oilfields – transported on Rockefeller controlled railroads.